 The standards we set for them and the rules we set for them are in place to help them grow and they are never lowered based on the feelings we have for them.
 Here is an example:

-We send our child to school so they will be able to get into a good college and ensure a stable career in their future.
+We send our child to school so they will be able to get into and afford a good college and ensure a stable career in their future.
 We encourage high grades and maximum effort.
 If we find our child is cheating, we do not lower the standards and make excuses for them.

 That would make them feel better for a while, but it will undermine the core values and the future of the child.
-It is not love to spare the child and ruin his future.
+It is not loving to spare the child and ruin his future.
 Love is expecting the best from your child.

 Never disagree about discipline in front of the child